wdawson/okta.github.io/_source/_posts/2018-08-01-10-ways-to-secure-spring-boot.md

 > "I find looking for vulnerabilities in your dependencies may help motivate people to upgrade.
 However, there is plenty of evidence that not all CVEs are even reported.
 Generally, I find the ideal (perhaps not practical) solution is to be on latest and greatest." &mdash; [Rob Winch](https://twitter.com/rob_winch)

-Infrastructure upgrades are often less disruptive that dependency upgrades, as library authors vary in their sensitivity to backward compatibility and behaviour changes between releases.
+Infrastructure upgrades are often less disruptive that dependency upgrades, as library authors vary in their sensitivity to backward compatibility and behavior changes between releases.
 That being said, you have three options when you find a security vulnerability in your configuration: Upgrade, Patch or Ignore.

 Upgrades are the safest, in terms of the overall health of your application after you make any necessary changes to your app to make use of the newer version.

 Patches to a vulnerable project eliminate the vulnerability from the package, but typically leaves you will a configuration which might not be as well tested.
-There will be fewer code changes to your library as the patch will only be changing vulnerable code, so your chances of breaking backward compatibility or introducing behaviour changes are reduced.
+There will be fewer code changes to your library as the patch will only be changing vulnerable code, so your chances of breaking backward compatibility or introducing behavior changes are reduced.
 Third party security companies such as Snyk handcraft patches for many vulnerabilities so that if it's not possible to upgrade to a newer version of a library you can still use an older version with a patch.

 Ignoring a vulnerability is, of course, an option, but not a good one.
 Perhaps you know of a vulnerability, but do not believe it is directly exploitable.
 Keep in mind that it might not be in your application flow today, but at some point, a developer might add additional code that uses a vulnerable path.